-Tecnoglass Inc.: Come For The 60% Upside, Stay For The 6% Yield
+Tecnoglass, Inc.: Come For The 60% Upside, Stay For The 6% Yield

 Financials

-I'm simply going to estimate the full year 2017 earnings of the company.
-Below is my model.
+I'm simply going to estimate the full-year 2017 earnings of the company.
+Below is my model:

 |